luster-io/luster-io.github.io/mobile-web-checklist.md

 the next technique for Preventing Overscroll.

   WARNING: This will cause the double tap at the top of mobile safari to no longer scroll to the top of the page, since it's no longer the body scrolling.

+  EDIT: Thanks to [@bjorn_js](https://twitter.com/bjorn_js) for pointing out that this technique also causes the scroll position to be lost when the back and forward button are pressed.

+  EDIT 2: Safari in iOS 8 fixes the header issue that this intended to solve.
+So this may very soon be an uncessary, bad idea.

 ###Always use momentum scrolling